ZEGOCLOUD/zego_uikit_prebuilt_live_streaming_example_flutter/live_streaming_with_minigame/README.md

 Dear user,

-Before you proceed with this code, we urge you to read the following disclaimer thoroughly.
+Before you proceed with the Demo code, we urge you to read the following disclaimer thoroughly.
 This code is purely for reference and learning.
 Please be aware that any risks arising from the use of this code lie solely with the user.
 The author will not be held accountable for any loss or risk incurred.

 The potential security risks include:
 - The code may contain vulnerabilities or errors.